 OTHER INTERVENTIONS — A number of other interventions have been used for nocturnal enuresis or refractory nocturnal enuresis.
-These include waking the child to urinate, bladder training exercises, anticholinergic and other drugs, and complementary and alternative therapies.
+These include waking the child to urinate, bladder training exercises, anticholinergic and other drugs, electrical stimulation therapy, and complementary and alternative therapies.

 Bladder training — Bladder training, also known as retention control training, involves asking the child to hold his or her urine for successively longer intervals to increase bladder capacity.
 Bladder training is a common component of multimodal therapy programs.
 We do not recommend bladder training in the initial management of monosymptomatic nocturnal enuresis.

-The National Institute for Health and Care Excellence guidelines recommend against strategies that promote the interruption of urinary stream or encourage infrequent passing of urine during the day .
+The NICE guidelines recommend against strategies that promote the interruption of urinary stream or encourage infrequent passing of urine during the day .
 The Paediatric Society of New Zealand guidelines recommend against bladder training as an initial treatment .